Composite Sorting: Proofs

-There is some flexibility in the above algorithm in choosing the order of processing the pairs in step 1 and in solving for $(\beta_2,\dots,\beta_p)$ in \eqref{eq:beta} in step 3(a).
-This flexibility is natural as the dual optimizers are not unique in general.
 The order of processing the pairs does not affect the output of the algorithm because each $\phi_{[x_0,z_0]}$ only depends on the local dual optimizers of its subpairs, which are all processed before this pair.
 A default order is to always choose the unprocessed pair $(x_0,z_0)$ with the smallest $x_0$ satisfying the condition in step 1.
 On the other hand, the choice of $(\beta_2,\dots,\beta_p)$ does affect the output of the algorithm.
-As a default, $(\beta_2,\dots,\beta_p)$ can be chosen as the solution of \eqref{eq:beta} which is the smallest in dictionary order.\footnote{Note that such a smallest solution always exists since $(\beta_2,\dots,\beta_p)$ satisfying \eqref{eq:beta} lies in a compact region.} In this way, we obtain a unique output of the algorithm.
-Nevertheless, in the next result, we will show that a dual potential $\phi$ is obtained from the algorithm with arbitrary choices of $(\beta_2,\dots,\beta_p)$ in each iteration.
+As a default, $(\beta_2,\dots,\beta_p)$ can be chosen as the solution of \eqref{eq:ineqs} that is the smallest in dictionary order.\footnote{Note that such a smallest solution always exists since $(\beta_2,\dots,\beta_p)$ satisfying \eqref{eq:ineqs} lies in a compact region.} In this way, we obtain a unique output of the algorithm.
+Nevertheless, in the next result, we will show that a dual potential $\phi$ is obtained from the algorithm with arbitrary choices of $(\beta_2,\dots,\beta_p)$ satisfying (\ref{eq:ineqs}) in each iteration.